-March 3, 2023 marks the 50th anniversary of the release of The Dark Side Of The Moon by Pink Floyd.
-Designed by Pentagram to high specifications, this official book commemorates the band and the album.
-This luxurious book is divided into two parts.
+March 2023 marks the 50th anniversary of the release of The Dark Side Of The Moon by Pink Floyd.
+Designed by Pentagram to high specifications, this official book commemorating the band and the album will be a covetable package for the legions of Floyd fans out there―new and old.
+This date will also see the launch of a luxury box set containing a re-release of the album together with numerous related music items.

 Jill Furmanovsky has photographed some of the greatest musicians in the world, including the Rolling Stones, Bob Dylan and Oasis.
 She made her name as the official photographer of the band during the recording of The Dark Side Of The Moon and during the UK album tour.